tinmarino/try/speech.md

   * and I "Try".

 When business "Speculate", sport "Run for", and gigahertz machine "Fuzz";
-like them, I stand still, analyse, wait and have my shot!
+like them, I stand still, analyse, wait, and have my shot!

 Bang!
 MJ cover me!